Dentures – Austin, TX

 Fill Out Your Smile by Using Dentures!

 Missing teeth almost always prove to be a challenge.
 After all, the gaps they make in your smile tend to have nasty long-term effects.
 Fortunately, you don’t have to put up with them — dentures in Austin can easily solve the problem!
-In particular, we at Magnolia Family Dental offer ones that restore all sorts of smiles.
+In particular, we at Magnolia Family Dentistry of Austin offer ones that restore all sorts of smiles.
 If you’d like to learn more about these prosthetics, just keep reading or call our team to book a consultation visit.

 Who's a Good Candidate for Dentures?

 You may have friends or family members that benefitted from wearing dentures, but are they the right choice for you?
 That’s a question that will likely be on your mind after losing any number of teeth.
-Our team at Magnolia Family Dentistry can help determine your dental needs and explain whether dentures are a viable choice for you based on the state of your mouth and the overall health of your jawbone and your gums.
+Our team at Magnolia Family Dentistry of Austin can help determine your dental needs and explain whether dentures are a viable choice for you based on the state of your mouth and the overall health of your jawbone and your gums.

 Effects of Missing Teeth